tpaschalis/tpaschalis.github.io/_posts/2024-09-26-golang-multierr.md

 ### Joining errors

-One can join multiple errors in two ways.
+You can join multiple errors in two ways.
 They have _slightly_ different semantics under the hood (look at the Appendix section if you care), but they both work in a similar way.